lucee/lucee-docs/docs/03.reference/05.objects/image/filter/_method.md

 	Parameters:
 minimum
-	A filter which replcaes each pixel by the mimimum of itself and its eight neightbours.
+	A filter which replaces each pixel by the minimum of itself and its eight neighbours.

 	Parameters:
 mirror